‘Miracle’ water year in California: Rain, snow put state’s reservoirs at 128% of historical average

 Those reservoirs dipped to dangerously low levels in in recent years because of an extreme drought.
 That prompted water restrictions on homes and businesses and curtailed deliveries to farmers.
 It also threatened already endangered species of fish, including salmon, that need cold water in the rivers to survive.

-But the State Water Project — which includes 30 reservoirs and storage facilities and provides water to 27 million people — reported 27.4 million acre feet in its reservoirs as of Sept.
-30. One acre foot of water is enough to supply two families of four for a year.
+Statewide, reservoirs held 27.4 million acre feet of stored water as September ended.
+One acre foot of water is enough to supply two families of four for a year.
+Of that, about 4.5 million acre feet are held in the State Water Project, a network of 30 reservoirs and storage facilities that provides water to 27 million people.

 “This was as close to a miracle year as you can get,” said Karla Nemeth, director of the California Department of Water Resources.

-Note: This story has been updated to correct the amount of acre feet of storage the reservoirs in the State Water Project finished the year with.
-It was 4.5 million acre feet, not 27.4 million.